 Due to her previous training Tamna does have a very high prey drive, she would not be able to live with any cats or small animals but her owners would also need to be aware of her reactions around small dogs, she would benefit from further training and socialisation to help with this, she is trained to wear a muzzle on walks and we strongly advise that this is continued in her new home.

 When relaxed and away from distractions, greyhounds are known to be very giddy and playful, she would love a secure garden where she can run about and play safely.
 However generally, greyhounds are a very lazy breed, being nicknamed the 40mph couch potato!

-Although she has never lived in a home, they generally adapt well and love nothing better than a comfy place to stretch out and snooze the day away, greyhounds do well with 2 or 3 shorter walks a day, greyhounds are built for speed, not stamina, and use up their energy in short bursts, this leaves lots of time for napping, cuddling and playing.
+Although greyhounds are very accustomed to living in kennels, they generally adapt well and love nothing better than a comfy place to stretch out and snooze the day away, greyhounds do well with 2 or 3 shorter walks a day, greyhounds are built for speed, not stamina, and use up their energy in short bursts, this leaves lots of time for napping, cuddling and playing.